 This cafe is one of the best in Okinawa I’ve had on this trip.
 The food is carefully prepared with great ingredients.
-They use locally sourced vegetables that is grown by the natural cultivation method, which means no pesticides, fertilizer (natural or chemical) are used.
+They use locally sourced vegetables that is grown by the natural cultivation method, which means no pesticides, fertiliser (natural or chemical) are used.
 The farm is called Moringa Farm if you are interested.

 From the great ingredients, Plant-Holic prepares them into delicious dishes.
 The taco rice set I had, which also include a plant-based yogurt drink and a nut ice cream, is impeccable.
-Even the purple colored mixed grain rice is grown without pesticides which shows a great deal of attention to details.
+Even the purple coloured mixed grain rice is grown without pesticides which shows a great deal of attention to details.

 Located on the 9th floor, Imacoco over looks the East side of Central Okinawa.
 The view is spectacular.
 And to go with the view, Imacoco offers delicious vegan food.